Baho717/SozoApp/README.md

 Create an additional class which inherits one or more properties from its parent <br />
 This is demonstrated in the multiple controller classes that inherit from the model classes.

+- **Feature 4:**
+Use a LINQ query to retrieve information from a data structure (such as a list or array) or file <br/>
+Application controllers use LINQ to request data.

 ## Technologies
 - **Backend** - C# 10
 - **ORM** - EF 6